 Not necessarily.
 While many physicians prefer to prescribe drugs, medications are not more effective than behavioral or psychological therapies.

-The evidence behind the use of most of these drugs for treatment of bad dreams is weak.
+The evidence behind the use of most of these drugs for the treatment of bad dreams is weak.
 Moreover, many medications cause side effects and may dangerously interact with other drugs, supplements, and even foods.

 Some of the drugs paradoxically may even cause nightmares and bad dreams.